-The allegedContentType attribute type specifies the content type provided by the party requesting a signature.
+The allegedContentType attribute type specifies the MIME content type provided by the party requesting a signature on a message.
 It is intended for use in SignedData values, and must be an authenticated attribute.

 '''

 allegedContentType ATTRIBUTE ::= {

 WITH SYNTAX AllegedContentType

 EQUALITY MATCHING RULE caseIgnoreMatch

 SINGLE VALUE TRUE

 ID pkcs-9-at-allegedContentType

-}

 '''